abinit/abinit/doc/tutorial/basepar.md

 cp ../tbasepar_1.in .
 ```

-Copy the `files` file and the input file from the `~abinit/tests/tutorial`
-directory to your work directory.
-They are named `tbasepar_1.files` and
-`tbasepar_1.in`.

 You can start immediately a sequential run with

     abinit < tbasepar_1.files > log 2> err

 to have a reference CPU time.
 On a 2.8GHz PC, it runs in about one minute.

 Contrary to the sequential case, it is worth to have a look at the `files`